HackYourFuture-CPH/hyf-elastic-bootcamp/week3/lesson-plan.md

 This Node.js app generates HTTP random requests to the different endpoints (movies, genres, directors and error) and a random from request header using various pretend email addresses.
 The requests are sent at random intervals between 1 and 10 seconds.

-In a new terminal run:
+In a new terminal make sure you are in the movie-backend folder and run:

 ```
-node _webrequests.js
+node src/_webrequests.js
 ```

 After the script has run for about 30 seconds, enter CTRL + C to stop it.
 Have a look at your Node.js logs/logs.json file.
 It should contain some entries written in a JSON format with ECS fields.
 This allows for easy parsing and analysis, and for standardization with other applications.